Need to talk? Call 1800 882 436.

 Managing vision problems in young children

-Vision problems may be diagnosed with an eye test.
-In young children, near and distance vision is tested using symbols and pictures.
+Vision problems are diagnosed with an eye test.
+In young children, optometrists use symbols and pictures to test near and distance vision.
 If a child can’t understand the tests, they may be shown different sized stripes.

-If your child has vision problems, you’ll need to have your child’s eyes checked at least once every year, since their vision can get worse or improve over time.
+If your child has vision problems, you’ll need to have your child’s eyes checked regularly especially as, their vision can get worse or improve over time.

-If your child is prescribed glasses, it’s best to get them as soon as possible.
-After a certain age, some problems can’t be corrected and it may result in permanent vision loss that can’t be resolved with glasses.
+If your optometrist prescribes glasses for your child, it’s best to get them as soon as possible.
+After a certain age, some problems can’t be corrected, and it may result in permanent vision loss that can’t be resolved with glasses.

 Tips for wearing glasses